Gurjant Singh Budhsinghwala

 Gurjant Singh Budhsinghwala (29 June 1966 – 29 July 1992) was a Sikh militant and the third Jathedar of the Khalistan Liberation Force.
 Budhsinghwala's organization, KLF, was one of the most active and main Sikh militant groups during the insurgency in Punjab, India.
 Budhsinghwala had KLF join the Sohan Singh Panthic Committee and partnered with Khalistan Commando Force (Panjwar), Babbar Khalsa, Bhindranwale Tiger Force (Sangha), and Sikh Student Federation (Bittu) in militant actions.

-He has been accused of planning and carrying out attacks that killed over 1,000 people including some major acts such as the killing the police chief of Patiala district, Avinder Singh Brar and his junior, an assassination attempt on Beant Singh, an attack on chief of Punjab Police DGP Mangat, an attack on former chief of Punjab Police JF Riberio in Romania, an attack India's Home Minister Subodh Kant Sahay, killing Punjab’s Deputy Chief Minister Balwant Singh, a role in the assassination of Rajiv Gandhi, along with various attacks on police, CRPF, NSG, BSF, and the Indian army.
+He has been accused of planning and carrying out attacks that killed over 1,000 people including some major acts such as the killing the police chief of Patiala district, Avinder Singh Brar and his junior, an assassination attempt on Beant Singh, an attack on chief of Punjab Police DGP Mangat, an attack on former chief of Punjab Police JF Riberio in Romania, an attack India's Home Minister Subodh Kant Sahay, killing Punjab's Deputy Chief Minister Balwant Singh, a role in the assassination of Rajiv Gandhi, along with various attacks on police, CRPF, NSG, BSF, and the Indian army and a massacre in Moga.

 Early life and family

-Gurjant Singh was born in the village of Budhsinghwala in a Brar Jat Sikh family of, Faridkot district (modern day Moga district) on the 29 June 1966.
+Gurjant Singh was born in the village of Budhsinghwala in a Brar Jat Sikh family of, Faridkot district (modern day Moga district) on 29 June 1966.
 He had four siblings — one sister and three brothers.
 After allegedly being tortured by the police multiple times, he joined the KLF in 1986.

-Another factor that contributed to his joining of KLF was the killing of 8 Sikh militants on April 6, 1984, at Bibi Kahan Kaur Gurdwara in Moga by CRPF, BSF, and Punjab Police.
+Another factor that contributed to his joining of KLF was the killing of 8 Sikh militants on 6 April 1984, at Bibi Kahan Kaur Gurdwara in Moga by CRPF, BSF, and Punjab Police.
 Among the dead was Budhsinghwala's grand uncle.

 In June 1985, during Operation Blue Star, he was arrested from Gurdwara Singh Sabha in Moga.
 He was kept in jail for 2 years and was released after his case came to court.